 And as far as STRs go, an Airbnb investment is by far the best way to get potential tenants.

 The name recognition and network are both already there.
 Plus, Airbnb is mostly used by tourists…who are traveling with the intention of spending money.

 So now that we've established why you should look into making an Airbnb investment, where should you buy property?

 I've curated a list of the best cities for STR entrepreneurs, just for you.

 Of course, you can always start your short term rental journey close to home if you want.
-Bonus if your home base is in or near one of the cities in the list below!
+Bonus if your home base is in or near one of the best cities for Airbnb in our list below!

 However, if you really want to maximize the profit of your new Airbnb investment, turn your eye to these four cities.

 Nashville is like the perfect storm for Airbnb owners.

 It's just touristy enough that it has a relatively steady stream of visitors — thanks, country music!
 But since the cost of living is much lower than in a city like New York or Boston, you won't have to pay as much in initial startup costs.

 Plus, it actually has a legal framework in place that lays a foundation for short term rental owners.